nachstedt/wordpress_divisions_plugin/readme.txt

 == Changelog ==

+= 0.2.2 =
+* fixed bug that always forwarded pretty permalinks to startpage
+* fixed bug that added division twice to pretty permalinks in menu
+* added method get_current_division() to plugin item for external use

 = 0.2.1 =
 * Division permalinks for homepages work
 * dvs_division/* permalinks are always removed from list of rewrite rules